amir-asdp/WebViewToPdf/README.md

 # Info
 **This library is supported by API 19 (Android 4.4) to API 33 (Android 13) and it has the following features :**

-- Create a PDF file from a WebView.
+- Ability to Create a PDF file from a WebView.
-- Save the created PDF file in an arbitary directory.
+- Ability to Save the created PDF file in an arbitrary directory.
-- Open a PDF file using chooser.
+- Ability to Open a PDF file using chooser.
 - Handles all required permissions according to the Android OS Version.
-- Build and show ***Go Settings Rational Dialog*** for denied permission scenario.
+- Ability to Build and show ***Go Settings*** rational dialog for denied permission scenario.

 ###
 ###